RocketChat/rocketchat.github.io/_posts/2018/02/2018-02-12-10-of-the-best-rocket-chat-integrations.md

 ---
-title: The 10 best integrations for Rocket.Chat
+title: 10 of the best Rocket.Chat integrations
-date: 2018-06-02 09:00:00
+date: 2018-02-12 10:00:00
 author: Louise Message
 ---

-Rocket.Chat might have plenty of out-of-the-box features, but you can make it even more useful, efficient—and fun!—with integrations.
+Rocket.Chat might have plenty of out-of-the-box features, but you can make it even more useful, efficient and fun with integrations.

 Integrations (based on webhooks) connect the tools you already use with Rocket.Chat for a simplified workflow and improved team communication.